Ceramic Dictionary

 es: DESPEGAR LAS PIEZAS

-Plucked ware is when decorated work is being fired and a glazed touches the furniture, wall or other objects.
-The glaze works as a glue and separating these parts is difficult and always damages work.
+Plucked ware occurs when decorated work is being fired and a glazed part touches the furniture, wall or other objects.
+The glaze acts as a glue and separating these parts is difficult and always damages the work.

 ca: MOLINS D'ARGILA